Nine Body Shapes

 Presumably the basic body shapes stay the same around the world.
 But these numbers for how many people have each shape are from the USA.
 The most frequent body shapes might be different in northern, southern or eastern Europe, Middle East, Africa, India, Asia, China, Japan. . .

 What about more details ?
 The body shapes are based on relative upper-lower body proportions and waist, also high hip shelf and midriff.
 So it’s possible to say a bit about these.
-That’s the focus of my second post.
+That’s the focus of my second post, which is here.

 - – -